Extended Master's Program Human Resource Studies

 3. Research Traineeship in HR analytics

-- You will take on a research traineeship at the HRS department and write your Master’s thesis in the second and third semester.
+- You will do a research traineeship at the HRS department and write your Master’s thesis in the second and third semester.

 - The HR Analytics research traineeship provides you with relevant research experience and advanced methodological skills for analyzing organizational data related to the theme of ‘work, employee wellbeing and performance’.